iifl-logo

-Coupon Vs. Yield: Meaning & Definition
+Coupon vs. Yield: Meaning & Definition

-Effect of coupon and yield on bond price
+Effect of Coupon and Yield on Bond Price

-Bond coupon vs yield
+Bond Coupon vs Yield

+The bottom line, Bond prices and yields are inversely related.
+As one increases or decreases, so does the other.
 Yield can also be used to compare different investments that have the same coupon rate.
 This is an important skill since you’ll need to know how to find the price of a bond to determine its break-even yield, which you may want to do if you’re considering whether a bond is worth purchasing.

 Formula: